bgiesing/brandongiesing.com/content/money.md

 <p class="note">If you are wondering what the "version number" for each update means...
 1st number is for major updates (major page structure changes), the second is for other big changes (new tips, websites, devices), and the third is mostly for very minor things like spelling.</p>

+- v6.1: Feburary 16, 2018:
+    - Removed Swagbucks since I got banned
 - v6: August 23rd, 2017:
     - Apps
       - Reorganized a lot of sections
          - Divide up Videos into Offerwall sites (sites that merely wraparound 3rd-party providers including Offerwalls like Adwall and Video providers like EngageMe) and Videos (sites that use their own video provider without other site features like surveys, search, etc.)
          - Rename Bitcoin section to Faucets to account for posible Faucets in non-Bitcoin currencies and to put sites that aren't faucets but still Bitcoin focused in the right category.
       - Add Search Category
       - Added many new apps including Steem, Qmee, ShopTracker, CitizenMe, etc.